-Just home from the hospital, new mom Sara texts her girlfriend, “Okay, I burst into tears twice today and lost it with Tom over nothing!
+Just home from the hospital, new mom Sara texts her girlfriend, “Okay, I burst into tears twice today and lost it with Jordan over nothing!
 What’s up with that?”
-Four weeks after the birth of her son, Jane’s mood alternates between sadness and doubt and she ignores friends’ phone messages.
+Four weeks after the birth of her son, Taylor’s mood alternates between sadness and doubt and she ignores her friends’ phone messages.
 Two women, two different experiences.

 Sara is experiencing what’s often called the baby blues from her changing hormones, fatigue, recovery from birth and new role.
 Moms like Sara may cry easily, have trouble sleeping even though exhausted, and respond differently than usual – with tears or a short temper – to things that usually wouldn’t bother them.
 The good news is that this is typical and 4 out of 5 moms go through this.